qqqlab/madflight-docs/docs/Getting-Started.md

 ### Set Magnetometer Orientation (MAG)

-The procedure is similar to the IMU procedure: type `pmag` to check, adjust the `mag_align` parameter until you get compass = 0 when pointing North and compass = +90 when pointing East
+The procedure is similar to the IMU procedure: type `pmag` to check, adjust the `mag_align` parameter until you get compass = 0 when pointing North and compass = +90 when pointing East.

 ### Check AHRS